SkyexTechnologies/word-clock-one/static/setting-up.md

 ![Connect to Word Clock to Wifi](https://skyextechnologies.github.io/word-clock-one/images/wifi-connect.png)

-, wait for the popup to come.
-If it does not come, navigate to 192.162.4.1.
-Fill in the wifi credentials, which is necessary to obtain the time and setup the clock.
-Once filled in, the popup will close and you can connect back to your normal wifi/internet.

-{: .important }
+{: .warning-title }
-> If the popup does not appear automatically, you can manually browse to the IP address [192.168.4.1](http://192.168.4.1) in your web browser to access the configuration page.
+If the popup does not appear automatically, you can manually browse to the IP address [192.168.4.1](http://192.168.4.1) in your web browser to access the configuration page.

-{: .note }
+{: .warning-title }
 Make sure to remember the unique ID (`xxxxxx`) of your clock, which is the same as the `word-clock-one-xxxxxx` network name, for the next step in the setup process.

 # Webpage